MihaiVIII/Car-Race/README.md

+# Car-Race
-# Car-Race\nA simple game in opengl I had to do for an assignment
+A simple game in opengl I had to do for an assignment